MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Abstract

 \section{Abstract}

 The \texttt{[CLS]} token in BERT is commonly used as a fixed-length representation for classification tasks, yet prior work has shown that both other tokens and intermediate layers encode valuable contextual information.
-In this work, we propose MaxPoolBERT, a lightweight extension to BERT that refines the \texttt{[CLS]} representation by aggregating information across layers and tokens.
+In this work, we study lightweight extensions to BERT that refine the \texttt{[CLS]} representation by aggregating information across layers and tokens.
 Specifically, we explore three modifications: (i) max-pooling the \texttt{[CLS]} token across multiple layers, (ii) enabling the \texttt{[CLS]} token to attend over the entire final layer using an additional multi-head attention (MHA) layer, and (iii) combining max-pooling across the full sequence with MHA.
-Our approach enhances BERT’s classification accuracy (especially on low-resource tasks) without requiring pre-training or significantly increasing model size.
-Experiments on the GLUE benchmark show that MaxPoolBERT consistently achieves a better performance on the standard BERT-base model.
+Our approach, called MaxPoolBERT, enhances BERT’s classification accuracy (especially on low-resource tasks) without requiring new pre-training or significantly increasing model size.
+Experiments on the GLUE benchmark show that MaxPoolBERT consistently achieves a better performance than the standard BERT base model on low resource tasks of the GLUE benchmark.